Meet the Israeli biotech start-up paving the way towards a next-generation treatment for endometriosis

 Gynica and Lumir Lab announced they have formed a partnership focused on finding a cannabis-based treatment for endometriosis, a topic discussed in a recent Forbes article featuring Lara Parker.

-Gynica’s preclinical trial of a cannabinoid-based treatment for endometriosis is already showing promising results.
+Gynica’s preclinical studies for a cannabinoid-based treatment for endometriosis, dysmenorrhea (menstrual pain) and dyspareunia (painful intercourse) is already showing promising results.
 The study is led by Prof. Lumir Ondrej Hanus, the chemist responsible for the definition and isolation of active cannabinoid compounds in 1992.
-A clinical trial led by Gynica’s Principle Investigator and global leading endometriosis specialist Dr. Yuval Kaufman, is slated for Q1 2020.
+A clinical trial led by Gynica’s Principle Investigator and global leading endometriosis specialist Dr. Yuval Kaufman, is slated for Q4 2021.
 Research and development for the trial are managed and designed by Gynica VP of R&D, Dr. Sari Prutchi Sagiv, and supervised by President Prof. Moshe Hod.
-Products in Gynica’s pipeline include cannabinoid-based treatments for other gynecological disorders and problems such as dysmenorrhea (period cramps) and menopause symptoms.

 10 oct 2018